Overview

 Defenses usually take place in the Faculty Conference Room on the first floor, but may take place in other venues.
 It is the student’s responsibility to ensure the location is reserved and available during the time of the defense.

-The defense will typically be structured in the following manner, although the thesis director may choose another structure, if deemed appropriate:
+The defense will typically be structured in the following manner, although the Faculty Director may choose another structure, if deemed appropriate:

 - The student introduces their committee members;